 CIPD viewpoint

-Previous CIPD research found that, when recruiting, an increasing majority of employers prefer candidates with ‘employability’ skills and a broad understanding of their sector, rather than those specialist skills and knowledge required for specific vacancies.
+Previous CIPD research found that, when recruiting, an increasing majority of employers prefer candidates with ‘employability’ skills and a broad understanding of their sector, rather than those with the specialist skills and knowledge required for specific vacancies.
 It is critical that young people can demonstrate these when entering the workplace and that individuals are supported to develop these skills throughout their working lives.

 Recommendations for employers